hoytech/update-immutable/README.md

 ## Incompatibilities

-This module is mostly compatible with the react version except for the following notes:
+This module is mostly compatible with the react version except for the following:

 * **Doesn't implement `$apply`**